-COPD is the third leading cause of death in human being (90, 91).
+COPD is the third leading cause of death in human being (106, 107).
 Aging, smoking, alcohol, male gender, excess fat tissue, chronic inflammation, prolonged infection, and cancers may be the major causes.
 Atherosclerotic effects of smoking may be the most obvious in the COPD and Buerger's disease, probably due to the higher concentrations of toxic substances in the lungs and pooling of blood in the extremities.
-After smoking, excess fat tissue may be the second common cause of COPD due to the excess fat tissue-induced atherosclerotic process in whole body.
-Regular alcohol consumption may be the third leading cause of the systemic accelerated atherosclerotic process and COPD, since COPD was one of the most common diagnoses in alcohol dependence (92).
-Furthermore, 30-day readmission rates were higher in the COPD patients with alcoholism (93).
+After smoking, excess fat tissue may be the second common cause of COPD due to the excess fat tissue-induced atherosclerotic endpoints all over the body.
+Regular alcohol consumption may be the third leading cause of the systemic accelerated atherosclerotic process and COPD, since COPD was one of the most common diagnoses in alcohol dependence (108).
+Furthermore, 30-day readmission rates were higher in the COPD patients with alcoholism (109).
 Probably an accelerated atherosclerotic process is the main structural background of functional changes that are characteristics of the COPD.
-The inflammatory process of vascular endothelium is enhanced by release of various chemicals by inflammatory cells, and it terminates with an advanced fibrosis, atherosclerosis, and pulmonary losses.
+The inflammatory process of vascular endothelial cells is exaggerated by release of various chemicals by inflammatory cells, and it terminates with an advanced fibrosis, atherosclerosis, and pulmonary losses.
 COPD may actually be the pulmonary endpoint of the systemic atherosclerotic process.
-Since beside the accelerated atherosclerotic process of the pulmonary vasculature, there are several reports about coexistence of associated endothelial inflammation all over the body in COPD (94).
-For example, there may be close relationships between COPD, CHD, PAD, and stroke (95).
-Furthermore, two-third of mortality cases were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5.887 smokers (96).
-When the hospitalizations were researched, the most common causes were the cardiovascular diseases, again (96).
-In another study, 27% of mortality cases were due to the cardiovascular diseases in the moderate and severe COPD (97).
-On the other hand, COPD may be the pulmonary endpoint of the systemic atherosclerotic process caused by the hardened RBC in the SCD (90).
+Beside the accelerated atherosclerotic process of the pulmonary vasculature, there are several reports about coexistence of associated endothelial inflammation all over the body in COPD (110).
+For instance, there may be close relationships between COPD, CHD, PAD, and stroke (111).
+Furthermore, two-third of mortality cases were caused by cardiovascular diseases and lung cancers in the COPD, and the CHD was the most common cause in a multi-center study of 5.887 smokers (112).
+When hospitalizations were researched, the most common causes were the cardiovascular diseases, again (112).
+In another study, 27% of mortality cases were due to the cardiovascular diseases in the moderate and severe COPD (113).
+Finally, COPD may be the pulmonary endpoint of the accelerated atherosclerotic process in the SCD (106).